Fast gradient-free optimization of excitations in variational quantum eigensolvers: Acknowledgments

 \section{Acknowledgments}

 We thank Jakob S. Kottmann and David Wierichs for fruitful discussions.
 We would also like to thank Thomas Plehn and Gabriel Breuil for helpful comments on the manuscript.
+Furthermore, we would like to extend our gratitude to the anonymous referees for their helpful suggestions throughout the peer review process to enhance the presentation and evaluation of our work.
 This project was made possible by the DLR Quantum Computing Initiative and the Federal Ministry for Economic Affairs and Climate Action; \url{https://qci.dlr.de/quanticom} (J.J., T.N.K., M.H., and E.S.).
 We further acknowledge the NSERC CREATE in Quantum Computing Program, grant number 543245 (J.J.).
 Finally, we acknowledge the use of IBM Quantum services for this work via the IBM Quantum System One Access Program funded by the Quantum Algorithms Institute (QAI) (J.J.).
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.